This easy cheese fondue is made with just a few basic ingredients. Learn how to make it along with some tips for how to host a fondue party!

 - Assorted meats (seared steak, cubed ham, kielbasa slices)

-- In a medium-sized bowl, combine the Emmentaler, Gruyére, cornstarch, nutmeg, and pepper.
+- In a medium bowl, combine the Emmentaler, Gruyére, cornstarch, nutmeg, and pepper.

-- Break the garlic in half or lightly smash it to expose some of the oils.
-Rub the clove along the inside of the fondue pot.
-(You can either discard the clove at this point or leave it in the pot until right before serving for a more assertive garlic flavor).
+- Smash the garlic clove or break it in half to expose some of the oils.
+Rub along the inside of the fondue pot.
+You can then discard the clove or leave it in the pot until right before serving for a more intense garlic flavor.

-- Add the wine and lemon juice to the pot and turn on medium heat.
-Once the liquid is simmering, 4-5 minutes, adjust the heat to low and begin adding handfuls of the cheese mixture while stirring.
+- Add the wine and lemon juice to the fondue pot and turn the heat to medium.
+Once the liquid is simmering, around 4-5 minutes, turn the heat to low and slowly add handfuls of the cheese mixture while stirring.
 Continue stirring until the cheese is completely melted and smooth, around 8-10 minutes.
 Remove the garlic clove.

-- Enjoy with assorted dippers immediately.
-Maintain the low heat setting and stir frequently with the skewered dippers or a spoon to keep the cheese from separating or sticking to the bottom of the pot.
-If the fondue ever becomes too thick, stir in an additional 1/2 - 1 tablespoon of wine as needed.
+- Enjoy cheese fondue with dippers immediately.
+Keep the heat on low and stir frequently to keep the cheese from separating or sticking to the bottom of the fondue pot.
+If the fondue becomes too thick, stir in an additional 1/2 - 1 tablespoon of wine.